Sukhoi Su-24: Design

 The Su-24 has a shoulder-mounted variable geometry wing outboard of a relatively small fixed wing glove, swept at 69°.
-The wing has four sweep settings: 16° for take-off and landing, 35° and 45° for cruise at different altitudes, and 69° for minimum aspect ratio and wing area in low-level dashes.
-The variable geometry wing provides excellent STOL performance, allowing a landing speed of 230 km/h, even lower than the Sukhoi Su-17 despite substantially greater take-off weight.
+The wing has four sweep settings: 16° for takeoff and landing, 35° and 45° for cruise at different altitudes, and 69° for minimum aspect ratio and wing area in low-level dashes.
+The variable geometry wing provides excellent STOL performance, allowing a landing speed of 230 km/h, even lower than the Sukhoi Su-17 despite substantially greater takeoff weight.
 Its high wing loading provides a stable low-level ride and minimal gust response.

-The Su-24 has two Saturn/Lyulka AL-21F-3A after-burning turbojet engines with 109.8 kN (24,700 lbf) thrust each, fed with air from two rectangular side-mounted intakes with splitter plates/boundary-layer diverters.
+The Su-24 has two Saturn/Lyulka AL-21F-3A afterburning turbojet engines with 109.8 kN (24,700 lbf) thrust each, fed with air from two rectangular side-mounted intakes with splitter plates/boundary-layer diverters.

 In early Su-24 ("Fencer A" according to NATO) aircraft these intakes had variable ramps, allowing a maximum speed of 2320 km/h, Mach 2.18, at altitude and a ceiling of 17500 m.
 Because the Su-24 is used almost exclusively for low-level missions, the actuators for the variable intakes were removed to reduce weight and maintenance.
 This has no effect on low-level performance, but absolute maximum speed and altitude are cut to Mach 1.35 and 11000 m.
 The earliest Su-24 had a box-like rear fuselage, which was soon changed in production to a rear exhaust shroud more closely shaped around the engines to reduce drag.
 The revised aircraft also gained three side-by-side antenna fairings in the nose, a repositioned braking chute, and a new ram-air inlet at the base of the tail fin.
 The revised aircraft were dubbed "Fencer-B" by NATO, but did not merit a new Soviet designation.